UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Weatherstripping your exterior doors in the spring is a simple four-step process that helps prevent air leaks.

 Drafty exterior doors are notorious energy wasters, but fixing them requires only basic tools and a little patience.
 If you want to figure out how to tackle draft sealing along your home’s perimeter, start by inspecting the main entryways.
-Winter weather brutalizes door seals, often leaving them cracked, brittle, or entirely flattened.
+Winter weather brutalizes door seals, often leaving them cracked, brittle, or entirely flattened from heavy use and freezing temperatures.
 Weatherstripping doors in spring is the perfect weekend task because the mild temperatures allow the adhesive backings on new foam or rubber strips to cure properly without freezing or melting.
 You will want to completely strip away the failing materials before applying anything new, ensuring the surface is pristine.

-1. Clean the door frame thoroughly with soapy water and let it dry completely to ensure maximum adhesive grip.
+1. Clean the door frame thoroughly with soapy water (or rubbing alcohol) and let it dry completely to ensure maximum adhesive grip.

 2. Measure the top and sides of your door jamb, then cut your V-strip or foam tape to the exact lengths required.